 NewsQ Activity Area: Technical Definitions

-These categories represent the entirety of information that the NewsQ Database collects or seeks to collect.
+These categories represent the entirety of information that the NewsQ Database collected or sought to collect.
 This data might be incorporated into algorithms that seek to support quality journalism in news feeds and search results.

 A partial draft of NewsQ Signals can be found here.